February 13, 2020

 According to Gatto, public schooling, as its currently being taught, is done in such a manner to be antithetical to health, happiness and relationships.
 Is it any wonder that the current state of society echoes the effects of these very circumstances to a tee?

-That is why true education is paramount, for not only does it leads to an individual to be able to learn and integrate everything that comes their way as the need arises, but do so in seamless fashion, not remaining static ever, but remaining fluid, mirroring the very fluidity of life; mirroring the ebb and flow of obstacle and lesson that life provides day in and day out.
+That is why true education is paramount, for not only does it leads to an individual to be able to learn and integrate everything that comes their way as the need arises, but do so in seamless fashion, not remaining static ever, but always staying fluid; mirroring the ebb and flow of obstacle and lesson that life provides day in and day out.

 Life lessons that make all the difference in the world.